Careers Service

 Making Career Choices

-Wherever you are at in your studies or research, it's never too early to start exploring ideas.
+Wherever you are at in your studies or research, it's never too early to start exploring ideas for your future.

-Take some time out to think.
-Identify and explore your preferences, values and skills and consider what you want to be doing after university.
+It's important to take some time to think about your career plans.
+This can help you identify and explore your preferences, values and skills and consider what you want to do after university.

 Visualise your ideal job or working environment.
-Which aspects of this make it appealing?
+What aspects of this make it appealing?

-You don't necessarily need to decide on a career straight away; you could identify one or two sectors, such as healthcare or marketing, as a starting point.
+You don't have to decide on a career straight away.
+You could start by identifying one or two sectors, such as healthcare or marketing.

 Questions to ask yourself